-Chemotherapy decisions are guided by a patient's Recurrence Score (RS).
+4Chemotherapy decisions are guided by a patient's Recurrence Score (RS).
 Patients with RS<26 are recommended endocrine therapy and patients with RS≥26 are recommended adjuvant chemotherapy according to Oncotype DX; there is some evidence that there may be a chemotherapy benefit in patients aged ≤ 50 years, with RS 16-25.

-Abbreviations: CT, chemotherapy; ER, cestrogen receptor; HER2, human epidermal growth factor receptor 2; HT, hormone it relies on samples already taken for other purposes, there is a degree of risk in the misallocation of patients to risk categories, which would affect the outcomes of the therapy subsequently selected" (PSD for MSAC Application 1342, November 2013).
+Abbreviations: CT, chemotherapy; ER, oestrogen receptor; HER2, human epidermal growth factor receptor 2; HT, hormone therapy; IHC, immunohistochemistry; ISH, in situ hybridization; PR, progesterone receptor; ODX, Oncotype DX, RS, Recurrence Score it relies on samples already taken for other purposes, there is a degree of risk in the misallocation of patients to risk categories, which would affect the outcomes of the therapy subsequently selected" (PSD for MSAC Application 1342, November 2013).